Online Program Overview

-There are many unique components in health care that significantly enhance the importance of financial management control – and can also make it challenging to assume fiscal responsibilities.
-This includes recent shifts in U.S. health care policy towards payment structures that incent high quality and efficient care, a refocus on value-based care from volume-based care, as well as an increased emphasis on cost containment and quality measurement.
+There are many financial characteristics unique to health care that significantly enhance the importance of financial management control – and can also make it challenging to assume fiscal responsibilities.
+Recent shifts in U.S. health care policy towards payment structures that incent high quality and efficient care, a refocus on value-based care from volume-based care, and an increased emphasis on cost containment and quality measurement add to these challenges

 This online program will increase physician leaders’ competence in the critical area of financial management and control.
 Led by Harvard experts, you will benefit from a combination of learning approaches, such as case studies and interactive classroom discussions.

 Key financial concepts covered in this course include:

 You will learn methods for determining the full cost of delivering health care, examine fixed costs, variable costs, direct costs, indirect, as well as when differential costs should be used rather than full costs.